Second-quantized numerical simulations of tunable entanglement in quantum high harmonic generation

 {\it Results and discussion}—At this stage, we employ the above described numerical approach in order to study the physics and quantum-optical nature of HHG driven by a coherent state of light. \\

 First, we analyze HHG entanglement without focal averaging; i.e., considering just the purely quantum coherent simulation at a single laser intensity $I$, $\hat{\rho}(I) = \ket{\phi(t_f; I)}\bra{\phi(t_f; I)}$, from a single atom.
 Note that this is the approach that has been employed in all theory works to date, apart from the fact that the quantum degrees of freedom of light were only treated approximately.
 Our numerical results are shown in the left column of Fig.~\ref{fig: entanglement}.
 We find that the values of $R_{35}$ (bottom panel) defined in Eq.\eqref{eq: R-parameter} between the third and fifth harmonics violate the Cauchy-Schwarz inequalities at certain values of the incident intensity $I$.
 In addition, we find that $R(I)$ is subject to sharp oscillations with respect to the incident intensity.
 As shown in the top panel and the inset figure, the expectation values of the mode self-correlations $\braket{\hat{a}^{\dagger 2}_i \hat{a}^2_i}$ and number of photons $\braket{\hat{a}^\dagger_i \hat{a}_i}$ for the emitted harmonics also exhibit oscillations with the driving intensity.
-These can be interpreted based on channel-closing effects, which have been reported in both theoretical and experimental studies on gases~\cite{Theory-hhg, elliptical-1996, channel-closing-1, channel-closing-2} when light is considered classical.
+These can be interpreted based on channel-closing effects, which have been reported in both theoretical and experimental studies on gases~\cite{Theory-hhg, elliptical-1996, channel-closing-1, channel-closing-2} when light is considered classical, together with the fact that the discretization of the effective modes might generate artificial interference in the time evolution.
 These oscillations are also observed in the normalized second-order correlations $g^{(2)}_{ij}$ of the middle panel.
 Essentially, the oscillations in the emitted photon number (first-order correlations) are also present in the second-order correlations, showing a close connection between the correlation of the emitted photons and the channel-closing effects observed in the dipole yield (which match those of the emitted photon number). \\